3.1. 構文¶

 underscores _ (U+005f) and question marks ?
 (U+0x3f).

-There are two types of symbols: function symbols and data symbols.
+There are two types of symbol tokens: function symbol tokens and data symbol tokens.

 More_lines?ArrayList_classFLAT_MAP_HASH_TABLErarely_Used